 Anthony DeVito is a SAG-AFTRA actor, comedian, writer, and a fourth-generation Brooklynite.
 He specializes in sharp comedic performances grounded in reality, and dramatic acting with depth and vulnerability.

 Stage credits include the indie theater series "Dialogue With Three Chords," staged workshop readings of the new play "The Spaces In Between" by Paula Pizzi, the sketch/play hybrid “Tourist Trap” at the People's Improv Theater, "Garlic and Gasoline" for the Brooklyn One-Act Festival, improv and sketch at the UCB Theater, NYC’s Manhattan Monologue Slam, "All My Sons" at Atlantic Theater Company and the one-act comedy CTRL+ALT+DEL, written and directed by "Conan" writer Andres du Bouchet.

 He's appeared in commercials for Irwin Tools, Dunkin’ Donuts, Ryka, Humira, Caesars Atlantic City, CarMax, Cablevision, American Express, Fanta Soda and more.
 He's even been in a music video, playing a mailman in Bon Jovi's "Have A Nice Day."

 Anthony writes comedy for TV, stage, film and the web.
-He recently co-wrote the pilot script for the animated comedy pOny and has live-tweeted media events for BBC America and Huffington Post.
+He recently co-wrote the pilot script for the animated comedy pOny and has live-tweeted or BBC America and Huffington Post.
 He’s written for comedy pilots "Inside Access Tonight!" and "The Tom Mule Show," created series ideas for My Damn Channel, and made fun of ugly clothes and the stars who wore them as one of Us Weekly magazine's most popular Fashion Police.

-Anthony is a co-founder and Communications Director for the Art of Brooklyn, an arts and culture org that produces the annual Art of Brooklyn Film Festival and Brooklyn On Demand.
-AoBFF is the only independent, international festival in the world built entirely around Brooklyn-Centric films and filmmakers and BKOD is the only streaming video on demand hub devoted to Brooklyn film and media.
-He oversees all branding, social media and marketing efforts for all aspects of the Art of Brooklyn.
+Anthony is the co-founder and Producing Director for the Art of Brooklyn, an arts and culture nonprofit that produces the annual Art of Brooklyn Film Festival and Brooklyn On Demand.
+AoBFF is an independent, international festival focused on emerging Brooklyn-Centric films and filmmakers, and their peers around the world.